eimparas/TR069-Bot/README.md

 * Finalize The grafana Dashboard.

 ## Status
-Project is: Finished , ModemBot working, PfsenseBot is buggy and will require a API change
+Project is: Finished , ModemBot working, PfsenseBot is updated to a newer api that fixed issues we where having with fauxapi.

 ## Screenshots: